Praveenkumar5048/Public-Fund-Management/README.md

 ### Public Voting & Feedback
 - Approved proposals are published for public review and voting
+- We use **Soulbound Tokens (SBT)** for public identity verification, ensuring each citizen can vote only once
 - Citizens can vote YES/NO and provide comments/feedback
 - Admin closes voting after predetermined period
 - Proposals with >50% public approval advance to funding stage